softee/blog/README.md

-Recording coding persional coding problems and some thoughts.
+Recording persional coding problems and some thoughts.
 This blog is based on minima model.